facebookincubator/TTPForge/pkg/files/README.md

 TemplateExists(afero.Fs, string, []string) string, error
 ```

-TemplateExists checks if a template file exists in a 'templates' folder located in the parent directory of any of the
+TemplateExists checks if a template file exists in a 'templates' folder
+located in the parent directory of any of the inventory directories specified
-inventory directories specified in the inventoryPaths parameter.
-If the template file is found, it returns the full path
+in the inventoryPaths parameter.
+If the template file is found, it returns
-to the template file, otherwise, it returns an empty string.
+the full path to the template file, otherwise, it returns an empty string.

-Parameters:
+**Parameters:**

 fsys: An afero.Fs object representing the file system to operate on.

-templatePath: A string representing the path of the template file to search for in the 'templates' folder of the parent
+templatePath: A string representing the path of the template file to search

-    directory of each inventory directory.
+for in the 'templates' folder of the parent directory of each inventory
+directory.

-inventoryPaths: A []string containing the inventory directory paths to search.
+inventoryPaths: A []string containing the inventory directory

-Returns:
+paths to search.

+**Returns:**

-fullPath: A string containing the full path to the template file if it exists in the 'templates' folder of the parent
+fullPath: A string containing the full path to the template file if it

-    directory of any of the inventory directories, or an empty string if not found.
+exists in the 'templates' folder of the parent directory of any of the
+inventory directories, or an empty string if not found.

 error: An error if there is an issue checking the template file's existence.

-Example:

-fsys := afero.NewOsFs()
-templatePath := "bash"
-inventoryPaths := []string{"path/to/inventory1", "path/to/inventory2"}
-fullPath, err := TemplateExists(fsys, templatePath, inventoryPaths)

-    if err != nil {
-        log.Fatalf("failed to check template existence: %v", err)
-    }

-    if fullPath != "" {
-        log.Printf("Template %s found in the parent directory of the inventory directories\n", templatePath)
-    } else {

-        log.Printf("Template %s not found in the parent directory of the inventory directories\n", templatePath)
-    }

 ---